awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 + The service role for CodeDeploy might not have required permissions\.
 To configure a CodeDeploy service role, see [Step 2: Create a service role for CodeDeploy](getting-started-create-service-role.md)\.
 + If you use an HTTP proxy, make sure it is specified in the `:proxy_uri:` setting in the CodeDeploy agent configuration file\.
 For more information, see [CodeDeploy agent configuration reference](reference-agent-configuration.md)\.
 + The date and time signature of your deployment instance might not match the date and time signature of your deployment request\.
 Look for an error similar to `Cannot reach InstanceService: Aws::CodeDeployCommand::Errors::InvalidSignatureException - Signature expired` in your CodeDeploy agent log file\.
 If you see this error, follow the steps in [Troubleshooting “InvalidSignatureException – Signature expired: \[time\] is now earlier than \[time\]” deployment errors](troubleshooting-ec2-instances.md#troubleshooting-instance-time-failures)\.
 For more information, see [View log data for CodeDeploy EC2/On\-Premises deployments](deployments-view-logs.md)\.
 + The CodeDeploy agent might stop running because an instance is running low on memory or hard disk space\.
 Try to lower the number of archived deployments on your instance by updating the `max_revisions` setting in the CodeDeploy agent configuration\.
 If you do this for an EC2 instance and the issue persists, consider using a larger instance\.
 For example, if your instance type is `t2.small`, try using a `t2.medium`\.
-For more information, see [Files installed by the CodeDeploy agent ](codedeploy-agent.md#codedeploy-agent-install-files), [CodeDeploy agent configuration reference](reference-agent-configuration.md), and [Amazon EC2 Instance Types](https://aws.amazon.com/EC2/instance-types/)\.
+For more information, see [Files installed by the CodeDeploy agent ](codedeploy-agent.md#codedeploy-agent-install-files), [CodeDeploy agent configuration reference](reference-agent-configuration.md), and [Instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)\.
 +  The instance you're deploying to might not have an IAM instance profile attached, or it might have an IAM instance profile attached that does not have the required permissions\.
   +  If an IAM instance profile is not attached to your instance, create one with the required permissions and then attach it\.
   +  If an IAM instance profile is already attached to your instance, make sure it has the required permissions\.